Azure/Industrial-IoT/README.md

         --ih setting: Mqtt
         ==========================================================================

 This configuration sends for each OPC node value change a message to IoTHub.
-You see the average message size of 234 byte is pretty small and the average time required to send such a message was 75 ms - which is compared to larger message sizes - a high value.
+You see the average message size of 234 byte is pretty small.
 The advantage of this configuration is that Publisher does not add any latency to the ingest data path.
 The number of lost OPC node value updates (`monitored item notifications enqueue failure: 44624`) is the highest of all compared configurations, which make this configuration not recommendable for use cases, when a lot of telemetry should be published.

 #### Maximum batching (--si 0 --ms 262144)